SuhasPalani/CS525-ADO/assign1_storage_manager/group_11_copy/README.md

 Description:  Returning the current block location in the file is the purpose of this method.Parameters used: SM_FileHandle *fHandle

 Function Name: readFirstBlock()
-Author: Ramyashree Raghunandan
+Author: Uday Venkatesha
-Description: This function opens the file in reads the first block of the file, parameters used:SM_FileHandle *fileHandle, SM_PageHandle memPage
+Description: The parameters used by this function are as follows: It opens the file and reads its first block.SM_FileHandle *fileHandle, SM_PageHandle memPage

 Function Name: readPreviousBlock()
 Author: Ramyashree Raghunandan